-By adding copies of existing models into the CMIP6 multi-model ensemble we verified the effect of the independence weighting, showing that models get correctly down-weighted based on an estimate of dependence derived from their output.
-To inform the independence weighting we used two global, horizontally resolved fields (climatology of surface air temperature and sea level pressure) which we showed to allow a clear clustering of models with obvious inter-dependencies using a CMIP6 "family tree".
+By adding copies of existing models into the CMIP6 multi-model ensemble we verified the effect of the independence weighting, showing that models get correctly downweighted based on an estimate of dependence derived from their output.
+To inform the independence weighting, we used two global, horizontally resolved fields (climatology of surface air temperature and sea level pressure) which we showed to allow a clear clustering of models with obvious interdependencies using a CMIP6 "family tree".

-From these tests we conclude that ClimWIP is skilful in weighting global mean temperature change from CMIP6 using the selected setup.
-We hence use it to calculate weights for each CMIP6 model and apply them in order to obtain probabilistic estimates of future changes.
-Compared to the unweighted case these results clearly show that the CMIP6 models which lead to the highest warming are less probable, confirming earlier studies (e.g., Nijsse et al., 2020; Sherwood et al., 2020; Tokarska et al., 2020).
-We find a weighted mean global temperature change (relative to 1995-2014) of 3.7 °C with a likely (66 %) range of 3.1 °C to 4.6 °C by the end of the century when following SSP5-8.5.
-With ambitious climate mitigation (SSP1-2.6) a weighted mean change of 1 °C (likely range: 0.7 °C to 1.4 °C) is projected for the same period.
+From these tests, we conclude that ClimWIP is skillful in weighting global mean temperature change from CMIP6 using the selected setup.
+Hence, we use it to calculate weights for each CMIP6 model and apply them in order to obtain probabilistic estimates of future changes.
+Compared with the unweighted case, these results clearly show that the CMIP6 models that lead to the highest warming are less probable, confirming earlier studies (e.g., Nijsse et al., 2020; Sherwood et al., 2020; Tokarska et al., 2020).
+We find a weighted mean global temperature change (relative to 1995-2014) of $3.7 \,^{\circ}$ C with a likely (66%) range of 3.1 to $4.6 \,^{\circ}$ C by the end of the century when following SSP5-8.5.
+With ambitious climate mitigation (SSP1-2.6) a weighted mean change of $1 \,^{\circ}$ C (likely range from 0.7 to $1.4 \,^{\circ}$ C) is projected for the same period.

 On the policy level, this highlights the need for quick and decisive climate action to achieve the Paris climate targets.
-For climate modeling on the other hand, this approach demonstrates the potential to narrow the uncertainties in CMIP6 projections, particular on the upper bound.
-The large investments in climate model development have so far not led to reduced model spread in the raw ensemble, but the use of climatological information and emergent transient constraints has the potential to provide more robust projections with reduced uncertainties, that at the same time are more consistent with observed trends, thus maximizing the value of climate model information for impacts and adaptation.
+For climate modeling on the other hand, this approach demonstrates the potential to narrow the uncertainties in CMIP6 projections, particularly on the upper bound.
+The large investments in climate model development have not led to reduced model spread in the raw ensemble so far, but the use of climatological information and emergent transient constraints has the potential to provide more robust projections with reduced uncertainties, which are also more consistent with observed trends, thereby maximizing the value of climate model information for impacts and adaptation.

 Code availability.
-The ClimWIP model weighting package is available under a GPLv3 at https://github.com/lukasbrunner/ClimWIP.git
+The ClimWIP model weighting package is available under a GNU General Public License, version 3 (GPLv3), at https://doi.org/10.5281/zenodo.4073039 (Brunner et al., 2020c).